 Buying insurance for younger people.

-Are you looking for a truly valuable gift for an upcoming birthday, high school graduation, wedding, college graduation, or to celebrate the birth of a child or grandchild?
-Permanent life insurance provides death benefit protection, creates a living legacy that will accumulate cash value with each passing year, and may help your child or grandchild get a head start on their financial future.
+Are you looking for a truly valuable gift for an upcoming birthday, high school graduation, wedding, college graduation, or birth of a child or grandchild?
+Permanent life insurance provides death benefit protection, creates a living legacy that will accumulate cash value with each passing year, and may help your child or grandchild get a head start on his or her financial future.

 Need more reasons?

 - It won't wear out or fall apart.
 Life insurance can last a lifetime, provided you continue to pay the policy premiums.
 The policy you purchase for a son or daughter today can still be there years from now providing death benefit protection for your child's future son, daughter, or spouse.